Power Adaptation for Vector Parameter Estimation according to Fisher Information based Optimality Criteria: Optimal Power Allocation for Vector Parameter Estimation

-It is noted that the optimal power allocation strategy in \eqref{shannonOptimal} corresponds to allocating equal power to all the parameters at the sum-power limit.
-Since the optimal power allocation strategy does not depend on $\bf{J}$ or $\bf{A}$, the system parameters do not affect the optimal solution according to the Shannon information criterion.
+That is, the optimal power allocation strategy according to the Shannon information criterion is to allocate equal power to all the parameters at the sum-power limit.
+Corresponding to the optimal strategy, the maximum Shannon information is achieved as